zognin/tp/docs/UserGuide.md

 * If `cn/CLIENT_NAME`, `cp/CLIENT_PHONE`, `ca/CLIENT_ADDRESS` are all specified, `c/CLIENT_INDEX` does not need to
   be specified.

+* Order quantity and recipe ingredients are optional.
+Order quantity will be set to 1 if not specified.

-* Quantity of ingredients in the inventory will be decreased by the amount specified if it exists in the inventory.
+* Quantity of ingredients in the inventory will be decreased by the amount specified after `ri/` if it exists in the inventory.

 * All orders will be uncompleted upon addition.